banisterious/obsidian-oneirometrics/README.md

 ## Accessing Settings

 You can quickly access the OneiroMetrics settings in several ways:
-- **Dream Scrape modal:** Click the 'Settings' button next to 'Scrape Metrics'.
+- **Dream Scrape modal:** Click the 'Settings' button next to 'Scrape Metrics'
-- **OneiroMetrics note:** Click the 'Settings' button at the top of the metrics note.
+- **OneiroMetrics note:** Click the 'Settings' button at the top of the metrics note
-- **Command palette:** Press Ctrl/Cmd + P and type "OneiroMetrics Settings".
+- **Command palette:** Press Ctrl/Cmd + P and type "OneiroMetrics Settings"
-- **Ribbon icon:** Right-click the wand icon in the sidebar and select settings.
+- **Ribbon icon:** Right-click the wand icon in the sidebar and select settings

 ## Tips
 - Create a dedicated folder for backups to keep your vault organized